5 Tips for Operating a Commercial Finance Business From Home

 4. Look and Sound like a Big Business

 One of the many concerns in operating a business from home is the fact that your clients will know that your business is home based.
 It is a valid concern, but there are many tools to help you look and sound like a fortune 500 business.
 One of the best ways to convey that you have a professional business is setting up a good phone system with voicemail.
-Using your home phone line and setting up a one dimensional voice greeting will make your business look one dimensional.
+Using your home phone line and setting up a one-dimensional voice greeting will make your business look one dimensional.
 Having a toll free (800) number and a professional greeting and voicemail system can really separate you from other home based businesses.
 One does not have to spend a fortune to have this.
-There are numerous companies that have voice over IP systems that come with virtual PBX systems that allow you to have a professional voice greeter, multiple extensions, and a dial by name directory.
+There are numerous companies that have voice over IP systems that come with virtual PBX systems that allow you to have a professional voice greeting, multiple extensions, and a dial by name directory.
 All of this is not that much more expensive than your home phone bill.
 Since your phone system is a voice over IP system, there is no complicated hardware or software to set up.

 Another underutilized aspect that home based businesses neglect is having a professional website.
 Anybody can have a website these days but not everybody has a professional one.
 A businesses web presence is like a first impression.
 If it looks cheap, then people mostly assume that your business is cheap.
 It is worth spending some money on a professional web development firm to build a website that looks just like any fortune 500 company.